The 4 Best Business Philosophies to Improve Your Company

 3. Ask for Help

-In business, there is nothing humiliating about asking for help, regardless of your level of experience.
+In business, nothing is humiliating about asking for help, regardless of your experience level.

 In fact, asking for help makes you seem more intelligent.